Characters of the Metal Gear series: Cipher

 Cipher (サイファー, Saifā) is an American covert intelligence agency that served as the Philosophers' reorganized American branch and the Patriots' precursor.
 The group is officially mentioned in Metal Gear Solid: Peace Walker and referenced throughout most of Metal Gear Solid V: Ground Zeroes and Metal Gear Solid V: The Phantom Pain.
 The organization was initially formed by Zero alongside Big Boss to fulfill The Boss's ideal unified world.
 A fallout occurred wherein Big Boss and Zero interpreted The Boss's will differently; Big Boss wanted a world where soldiers were not used as government tools with Revolver Ocelot and EVA as support, whereas Zero took to control of the entire world to ensure unification which would eventually grow too corrupt.
 As seen with Donald Anderson and Dr. Clark, and having Pacifica Ocean oppose MSF via Metal Gear ZEKE, Cipher ends up disorganized by Skull Face's ambitions.

 Diamond Dogs

 The Diamond Dogs (ダイアモンド・ドッグズ, Daiamondo Dogguzu) are a splinter organization made from MSF's surviving remnants under Venom Snake's command in Metal Gear Solid V: The Phantom Pain.
-The Diamond Dogs is based out of a new Mother Base in the Seychelles, given out of gratitude for their assistance in fighting off a coup, with Kazuhira Miller and Revolver Ocelot as second in command.
+The Diamond Dogs is based out of a new Mother Base in the Seychelles, given out of gratitude for their assistance in fighting off a coup, with Kazuhira Miller and Revolver Ocelot as seconds in command.
 The Diamond Dogs' logo consists of a profile shot of a Rhodesian Ridgeback dog overlaid upon a cut diamond, finished off with a yellow scroll featuring the words "Diamond Dogs".